Elizabeth Scherer: Parkland shooter trial

 Judge Scherer had been relatively unknown outside of Broward County until being assigned to preside over the high-profile case of the Parkland shooter, Nikolas Cruz.
 Her conduct in the case drew both praise and criticism.
 Scherer permitted the jury to conduct a walk-through of the school building while also limiting the amount of information public defenders were allowed to disclose to jurors regarding the failures of the federal government agencies in handling Cruz prior to the shooting.
-During the trial, Scherer engaged in heated exchanges with the defense attorneys, accusing them of turning the trial into a "playground" and disrespecting the court.
+During the trial, Scherer reprimanded both the defense and prosecution teams for squabbling with each other, accusing them of turning the trial into a "playground" and disrespecting the court.
 Video footage of the trial was widely shared on social media.

 Scherer refused to step down after the defense had argued that the judge was biased against their client and was prejudicing the jurors.
 Following the trial, the Florida Association of Criminal Defense Lawyers sent an official complaint to the Chief Judge of Broward County describing her attitude toward the defense as "hostile and demeaning treatment of defense counsel".
 Scherer, who was further criticized for sharing hugs with the prosecutors following the case, received support from the victims' families, who, in an open letter posted on Twitter said that the judge "conducted herself with patience, professionalism, restraint &, when it was all over, compassion".

 On April 13, 2023, the Florida Supreme Court unanimously agreed to grant death row inmate Randy Tundidor's request to disqualify Scherer from his case because of her actions after Cruz's sentencing and during Tundidor's postconviction proceedings.

 On May 10, 2023, Scherer announced that she will be resigning June 30, 2023.

 On June 2, 2023, the Florida Judicial Qualifications Commission found that Scherer violated many rules governing judicial conduct during Cruz's trial.
 The Commission recommended a public reprimand for Scherer.
 The public reprimand was issued the next month.